Galileo Galilei in Florence: his life, museum, and legacy

 Entry is approximately €10; the Galileo Museum guided tour is the most efficient way to understand what you’re seeing.
 The museum has an English-language audio guide available at the entrance.
 Allow 90 minutes minimum for a serious visit.

 The museum is near the Uffizi and Palazzo Vecchio — easily combined with a morning in the Piazza della Signoria area.
-See best museums Florence.
+See best museums Florence and our dedicated Museo Galileo guide for the full room-by-room breakdown.

 Galileo’s major scientific contributions